klerk-framework/website/docs/building-config/collections.md

 ## Create your own collections

-You can create your own collections and make them available in the model collections class.
-This is not mandatory but can make your code more readable and performant (in later versions of Clerk).
+You can create your own collections and make them available in the model collections object.
+This is not mandatory but can make your code more readable and allows Clerk to make some performance optimizations.

 Let's say you frequently read invoices that have the "approved" state.
 Instead of writing this in many places:
 ```